 3.2.23.
-"Traceable" means the ability to relate a measurement or reading through an unbroken chain of comparisons to a national or international standard.
+“Traceable” means the ability to relate a measurement or reading through an unbroken chain of comparisons to a national or international standard.

 3.2.24.
-"Transformation time" means the time difference between a change of concentration or flow (t0) at the reference point and a system response of 50 per cent of the final reading (t50).
+“Transformation time” means the time difference between a change of concentration or flow (t0) at the reference point and a system response of 50 per cent of the final reading (t50), as depicted in Figure 2.

 3.2.25.
 "Type of analyser", also referred to as "analyser type" means a group of analysers produced by the same manufacturer that apply an identical principle to determine the concentration of one specific gaseous component or the number of particles.